A5size/OpenPraparat/README.md

 To compile OpenPraparat on Windows, you will need to install MSYS2.
 To do so, follow the procedure 1 to 5 outlined in the installation section on the MSYS2 website: https://www.msys2.org/.

 Once you have completed procedure 5, close the MSYS2 window and launch mingw64.exe in MSYS2.

-Then, use the following commands to install the necessary packages:
+Next, you'll need to install the necessary packages.
+**It is important to execute each of the following commands one line at a time:**

 ```
 pacman -Sy